Vince Sanders: Career

 In 1970, Sanders moved to Chicago’s NBC station WMAQ.
 As an anchor-reporter for the parent company, he worked for both the radio and TV operations.
 In 1972, he narrated a second award-winning documentary for NBC, The House That Jack Built.

 A move from Chicago to New York City in 1973 provided a ground-floor role in the development of the National Black Network, which was the nation’s first Black-owned and operated radio news network.
 In the second year, Sanders was promoted from News Anchor to News Director, and shortly thereafter to Vice President of Broadcast Operations.
 With this addition he became Executive Producer of The Ossie Davis/Ruby Dee Story Hour for three years.

 In 1974, Sanders and NBN's sports director, Frank Bannister, covered the return to the ring of Muhammad Ali when Ali knocked out George Foreman in the 8th round in “the fight of the century”, held in Kinshasa, Zaire.
 In 1976, Sanders was part a US delegation of journalists in South Africa for the Transkei transfer from Apartheid rule.
 Transkei was the first homeland to achieve internal self-government in 1963, followed by full "independence" on October 26, 1976.
 In that same year, Sanders was part of US delegations to Nairobi, Kenya, Israel and Jordan.

 In 1983, as NBN continued growing under Sanders' management, he became vice president and general manager of its New York City radio station, WWRL-AM.
 He held both positions until his retirement from the company in 1995, both companies enjoying noteworthy achievement under his control.

 Sanders is a founding member of the National Association of Black Journalists and was inducted into its Hall of Fame in 2005.
 He was an original board member of the Central Florida Theatre Alliance and the People's Theatre in Orlando.

 Life after retirement

 Since returning to live in Orlando in 1997, Vince Sanders has published two books: Can't Get HERE from THERE, based on his role in the development of NBN, the world’s first Black-owned and operated radio news network that was designed to cover news from an African-American perspective; and That's Not Funny!, from the vantage point of Sanders' management of the nation’s first Black and White stand-up comedy team, Tim and Tom, formed by actor/producer Tim Reid and stand-up comic Tom Dreesen, who endured the disdain of hostile audiences while trying to induce Americans to laugh at the unfortunate aspects of America's racial practices.

-Sanders is working on a third book, to be called Misapplied Passions.